sarahwada/sarahwada-personal/README.md

 # sarahwada-personal

-- put .bashr.c, .bash_profile, .emacs in your ~/ dir. put emacs-aliases in ~/.emacs.d/
+- put .bashr.c, .bash_profile, .emacs, .useful_commands in your ~/ dir. put emacs-aliases in ~/.emacs.d/
   remap cmd->ctrl and ctrl->cmd
 - iterm2: open system preferences, and click "load from directory". route to this dir but don't overwrite to this dir